indica-mcf/Indica/doc/design.rst

 note that this would not be physically correct if the coordinates are not linearly independent.

-There is also built-in support of :ref:`interpolating onto a new coordinate system <interp>`.
-This can be for either different grid-spacing on the same axes or for another set of axes entirely.
+There is also built-in support for :ref:`interpolating onto a new coordinate system <interp>`.
+This can be either for different grid-spacing on the same axes or for another set of axes entirely.
 The latter can be slightly cumbersome to do and requires some additional information about how coordinates map, so we will likely want to provide convenience methods for that purpose.

-In order to perform these sorts of conversions, it will be necessary to provide functions which map from one coordinate system to another.
+In order to perform these sorts of conversions, I means is necessary to map from one coordinate system to another.
 An arbitrary number of potential coordinate systems could be used and being able to map between each of them would require :math:`O(n^2)` different functions.
-This can be reduced to :math:`O(n)` if instead we choose a "master" coordinate system to which all the others can be converted.
-A sensible choice for this would be :math:`R, z`, as these axes are orthogonal and the coordinates remain constant over time (unlike flux surfaces).
+This can be reduced to :math:`O(n)` if instead we choose a go-between coordinate system to which all the others can be converted.
+A sensible choice for this would be :math:`R, z`, as these axes are orthogonal, the coordinates remain constant over time, and libraries to retrieve equilibrium data typically work in these coordinates.

-To achieve this, each :py:class:`xarray.DataArray` would contain a piece of metadata called ``map_to_master`` and another called ``map_from_master``.
-Both of these would be functions, each taking 3 arguments and returning a 3-tuple.
-The first would accept a coordinate on the system used by the :py:class:`xarray.DataArray` and return the corresponding location in the master coordinate system.
-The second function would perform the inverse operation.
-The optional third argument corresponds to time and would be needed if a coordinate system is not fixed in time.
+A :py:class:`convertors.CoordinateTransform` class is defined to handle this process.
+This is an abstract class which will have a different subclass for each type of coordinate system.
+It has two abstract methods (both private), for converting coordinates to and from R-z.
+These get wrapped by public (non-abstract) methods which provide default argument values and cache the result for these defaults.
+A non-abstract ``convert_to`` method takes another coordinate system as an argument and will map coordinates onto it.
+Finally, the ``distance`` method can provide the spatial distance between grid-points along a given axis and first grid-point on that axis.

+In addition to doing conversions via R-z coordinates, subclasses of :py:class:`convertors.CoordinateTransform` may define additional methods to map directly between coordinate systems.
+This would be useful if there is a more efficient way to do the conversion without going through R-z, if that transformation is expected to be particularly frequently used, or if that transformation would need to be done as a step in converting to R-z coordinates.

+The :py:class:`convertors.CoordinateTransform` class is agnostic to the equilibrium data and can be instantiated without any knowledge of it.
+However, many subclasses will require equilibrium information to perform the needed calculations.
+This can be set using the ``set_equilibrium`` method at any time after instantiation.
+Calling this method multiple times with the same equilibrium object will have no affect.
+Calling with a different equilibrium object will cause an error unless specifying the argument ``force=True``.

+Each DataArray will have a ``transform`` attribute which is one of these objects.
+To save on memory and computation, different data from the same instrument/diagnostic will share a single transform object.
+This should not normally be of any concern for the user, unless they area attempting to use multiple sets of equilibrium data at once.

 When two :py:class:`xarray.DataArray` objects use the same coordinate system with only different grid spacing, the built in